We Win Because You Didn't

 - In DOTA, League of Legends , Heroes of Newerth and similar multiplayer games, both sides will often consider the outcome of a battle a "victory."
 For example, a lone Blue team player taking out two enemies is a victory for them, whereas Red Team's duo could consider it a victory just for taking a dangerous opponent out of play for a minute or two.
 Even a Total Party Wipe can be considered a victory in some cases, if it denies enemies a crucial objective or has some other benefits.

-- In the Battle Frontier and similar areas in the Pokémon games, any scenario in which one trainer's last Pokemon uses a Suicide Attack to knock out their opponent's last Pokemon will result in the computer winning.
+- In the Battle Frontier and similar areas in the Pokémon games, any scenario in which one trainer's last Pokémon uses a Suicide Attack to knock out their opponent's last Pokémon will result in the computer winning (because the player cannot be on the overworld with their whole team knocked out, and the game can't force the player to the Pokémon Center without a loss).
 In player vs player matches, the one who declares the Suicide Attack loses.

 - Many games such as Gears of War have multiplayer modes without infinite respawns where the objective is to kill everyone on the opposing team.
 It's common for the last player left alive on a team to run and hide in order to wait out the clock and force a draw, rather than risk the chance of the other team winning.
 Some games have tried to combat this by awarding victory to the team with more players left alive after the clock runs out.